jasonbcox/dotfiles/README.md

 3. 'ln -s .template.vimrc.override .vimrc.override' Create this symlink if you want to enforce spaces instead of tabs for various languages.

+4. Create .gitligconfig and put any patterns that you want ignored from 'git lig'.
+This file may be empty.